This article has been updated for you on October 22, 2019.

 The above-mentioned metric Average Interaction Per Post visualized the interaction achieved in one graph.
 That’s handy, but now we need to figure out why some posts exactly worked better than others.
 Here we consider the ideal posting time on LinkedIn.

-The blue bubbles here visualize the published updates, whereas the grey balls show the Interaction Rate.
+The blue bubbles visualize the published updates, whereas the grey balls show the Interaction Rate.
 Meaning to say, the bigger the grey bubble, the more interaction received.
-Airbnb on the left, Nike on the right.

-We can identify another fact from this graph.
-Airbnb is posting significantly less (less blue bubbles) than Nike.
-It should be tested if more posting from Airbnb would lead to higher reach and more interactions.
+If you should identify less blue bubbles in the analysis of your profile, we suggest that you test, if posting more also leads to higher reach and more interactions.
 If that’s the case and interaction wouldn’t decline, this metric identified a great area of improvement.

-This table is just necessary in the analysis when you want to show the updates that have been published.
-As we just found out that Nike is posting significantly more, this table makes a lot of sense to have the chance diving deeper into their posting patterns and style.
+This table is just necessary in the analysis when you want to show the updates that have been published and if you want to dive deep into posting patterns and style.

 Of course, the choice of every metric is related to your goals.
 Metrics answer questions and these need to be formulated very clearly.
 Many strategies aim towards a specific type of interactions.
 An example could be that a company created an infographic that aims towards receiving many shares and a controversial article and perhaps a job posting is supposed to get a high number of comments.
 This LinkedIn metric provides analysts with a more detailed view of the distribution of interaction – for yourself as well as the competition.

-In our exemplary case, we don’t see major difference for both companies.
-Both get a little amount of comments compared to likes.
+As you can see, we get a smaller amount of comments compared to likes.

 This can be different in your specific case!